ska-telescope/ska-sdp-data-product-api/docs/src/userguide/overview.rst

 Sending a post request to the download endpoint will return a stream response of the specified data product as a tar archive.

-The body of the post request must contain the name of the file and the relative path of the file you want to download as listed in the file list response above.
+The body of the post request must contain the execution block id or the UUID of the data product you want to download.

 *Request*